Whether it’s in your backyard, with your local community group, at a business, or even at school, planting a tree is as easy as One, Two, Tree!

 Adelaide’s local natives are Australian trees that are native to this area.
 They are native trees suitable for and found in Adelaide’s environment.
 If you’re thinking a different species – originating elsewhere in Australia, or overseas – just make sure they aren’t considered a weed in South Australia.

 Check out SA’s declared pest plants, and get to know our emerging weeds by looking at the ‘what not to plant' sections of the Green Adelaide coastal and Adelaide gardens planting guides.
+There's also a handy Garden Guide for New Homes and renovations.

 Help your new tree start it's life right and give it the best chance of survival by following these easy steps.....

-You can visit your local gardening shop for a browse of different trees species.
+If you aren't able to access free trees via our annual tree school or community programs - you can visit your local gardening shop for a browse of different trees species.

 For local native trees and shrubs, the best bet is to visit a native plant grower/nursery.